1. Home

 I struggle to cut down.
 Will I also struggle to quit smoking?

-If you find yourself over-worrying about how much you cut down, then it’s best to stop cutting down entirely because feeling deprived will only become an obstacle in your progress.
-So instead of being focused on cutting down, smoke as much or as little as you feel you need and put your full focus on making the most of the program.
+💡 So if you find yourself over-worrying about how much you cut down, then it’s best to stop cutting down entirely because feeling deprived and worried will only become an obstacle to your progress.
+Instead, smoke as much or as little as you feel you need and just make sure to record every cigarette right after smoking.

 Inspiration and advice from fellow CBQ Program members who did not cut down as much or at all during the program: